 Edsby & User Data

-Users of Edsby deserve to know how it’s designed to be safe and secure.
-Learn how your information is stored in Edsby, who owns it and how it’s being used.
+Users of Edsby deserve to know how their information is stored in Edsby, who owns it and how it’s being used.

-Edsby is a cloud-based software service that modernizes how teachers, students and parents engage with each other.
-The types of education organizations which use Edsby include public school districts and private schools.
-Edsby is selected by these organizations, often through a formal competitive procurement process and rigorous evaluation of many factors including privacy and security of student data, and is managed by the education organization as one part of the suite of technology solutions that every education organization requires.
+Edsby is a cloud-based software service that modernizes how educators, students and parents engage with each other.
+It is used by national, state and provincial governments, public school districts and private school organizations.
+Edsby is selected by these organizations, often through a formal competitive procurement process and rigorous evaluation of many factors including privacy and security of student data.
+Edsby is managed by the education organization as one part of the suite of technology solutions that every education organization requires.

 Cloud-based solutions offer lower costs, higher reliability, better security and more innovative capabilities than traditional software solutions installed and managed by local information technology staff within the education organization’s data center.

 As a result of these advantages, education organizations are moving more and more of their mission-critical technology solutions to the cloud.
-As an example, many of these organizations have rolled out cloud-based email and storage solutions such as Microsoft Office 365 and Google G Suite to the students and staff of their organization.
+As an example, many of these organizations have rolled out cloud-based email and storage solutions such as Microsoft 365 and Google Workspace for Education to the students and staff of their organization.
 When these organizations look at new technology solutions they generally request or even require that the solution be cloud-based.